heykathl/CV/README.md

 ### Soft Skills

 #### Communication
 I have well-refined written and verbal communication skills which I have developed throughout my professional career and most recently at Makers Academy.
 In my previous professional role as a Town Planner, I've been able to effectively communicate, advocate and negotiate with a broad range of developers, landowners and end-user businesses to achieve best-practice planning outcomes.
 I worked on projects ranging from complex land-ownership and use issues to large-scale, commercial tall buildings within East London.
-This has included writing detailed reports, attending developer meetings, tribunals and committees.
+This has included writing detailed reports and attending developer meetings, tribunals and committees.

 Makers Academy strongly embeds pair programming into its bootcamp, meaning this has become second nature to me.
 This has developed my ability to solve problems collaboratively and further enhanced my communicative style.
-When working within a group or pairing environment, I am able to effectively articulate project needs and resolve challenges that arise.
+When working within a group or pairing environment, I can effectively articulate project needs and resolve challenges that arise.

 #### Team Player
 I am a dedicated team player, which has been evident throughout my professional career and during my time at Makers bootcamp.
 I have always thrived within a team environment where this has allowed me to collaborate and build strong values, which I see as vital to ensuring a high performing organisation.